I’ll be the first to admit that fish oils aren’t my top choice as a source of the omega-3 fatty acids DHA and EPA.

 - Delivers the essential EPA and DHA fatty acids–This is why you take a salmon oil supplement so make sure you get the right levels of the omega-3 fatty acids DHA and EPA so crucial to your health.*

-- Production processes retain vital nutrients – Some fish oil processes use excessive heat, potentially changing the structure of the oil.
+- Production processes retain vital nutrients –Some fish oil processes use excessive heat, chemical processing, and/or solvent extraction - potentially changing the structure and quality of the oil.

 - Manufacturer has a high-quality purification process for detecting and filtering out common fish toxins like mercury, PCBs, heavy metals, and other toxins -- This is a persistent problem with the majority of fish oils.
 Toxic residues in farm-raised fish can be 9 million times higher than the amount found in the water!